Itelina/Itelina.github.io/_posts/2015-7-20-BoxOfficePrediction.md

 Can you predict this year's biggest box office hits in the theaters?

 My husband claims that he can, just by his gut feelings.
 Or simply on whether it's a superhero movie or a Disney animated film.

-Especially because he thinks Disney is slowly trying to take over the world.
+Especially because he thinks Disney is trying to take over the world.

 I make NO such bold claims.
 Instead I tinker with data and try to build a predictive model -